 - Direct SMTP

 Mail is sent by looking up the DNS Mail Exchange record (MX) for the domain the alert notification is being sent to, and then trying to connect directly to that address.

 - Relay SMTP

 Forces all of OmniCenter’s outbound mail to go to the specified server first.
 Enter the IP address or domain name of the server in the field provided.

 Click the Save Mail Setup button after making changes to this section or the changes may be lost when editing another section.

-Used to set up a mail routes.
+Used to set up a mail route.
 Only used if you have selected Direct SMTP in the Mail Delivery section.
 This section allows you to specify a static mail server address for a domain.
-Enter the domain name in the DOMAIN field, then enter the IP address that mail for that domain should be sent to in the RELAY IP field.
-After you have entered the domain and IP, click the blue add (+) button to save it to OmniCenter.
+Enter the domain name in the DOMAIN field, then enter the IP address that all mail for that domain should be sent to in the RELAY IP field.
+After you’ve entered a domain and IP, click the blue add domain (+) button to save it to OmniCenter.
 You can add as many domains as you need.

 Office 365 Email Authentication

 If you use Microsoft Office 365 to handle your mail delivery, enter the credentials for the user account that you want OmniCenter to use.
 OmniCenter will fail to send alert notifications if valid credentials are not provided.

 It’s a good idea to create a dedicated Office 365 account for OmniCenter’s use unless you have a specific reason not to.